 Absences: GOOD ATTENDANCE IS ESSENTIAL FOR SUCCESS!

-It is YOUR responsibility to get make-up work and turn it in at the correct time.
-Missed notes may be copied from another student, or request a copy from the teacher.
+You are responsible for getting the make-up work and turning it in at the correct time.
+Missed notes may be copied from another student, or the teacher may request a copy.

 Tardiness: